It is my great pleasure to be able to offer for sale magnificent examples of historical and otherwise significant luthiers' work.

 1917 Enrique Garcia

-A maker that has so far eluded me, I am utterly delighted to finally have a great Enrique Garcia guitar to represent!
+A maker who has so far eluded me, I am utterly delighted to finally have a great Enrique Garcia guitar to represent!
 Enrique Garcia was a highly celebrated maker in his lifetime as the award featured on his label and his impressive roster of clientele to which he can attest.
 He was also the teacher of Francisco Simplicio, who claimed on his label "the sole disciple of Enrique Garcia."

 This particular instrument is in a remarkable state of preservation and is a great testament to the skill of its maker.
 The soundboard shows almost no distortion, which is always an impressive attribute in an instrument that isn't overbuilt.
 This one most certainly is not; the sound jumps out of the guitar like it just can't wait to sing.
 It's voice is clear and defined with beautifully rich fundamentals.
 It is the epitome of old world traditional tone coupled with a vibrancy that rivals any modern guitar.
 As a less ornamented example, it is obvious to me that this guitar was built for a real player.
 The attention to the details that count demonstrate that Garcia wasn't making musical furniture.